exsitu-projects/ilatex/TECHNICAL-GUIDE.md

 While the interface with the file system is delegated to Visual Studio Code, which is responsible for reading and writing the content of each source file, the construction and the management of the syntactic structure of each source file is performed by _i_-LaTeX.

-Unlike most programming languages, LaTeX has no predefined grammar; and there is no way to build a parser accepting all the LaTeX documents that compile using traditional parser generators, as explained here.
+Unlike most programming languages, LaTeX has no predefined grammar; and there is no way to build a parser accepting all the LaTeX documents that compile using traditional parser generators, as explained in [this StackExchange thread](https://tex.stackexchange.com/questions/4201/is-there-a-bnf-grammar-of-the-tex-language).
 However, by making a number of assumptions, such as `\` representing the start of a macro and the structure of environments, it is possible to create a parser that accepts a large subset of all valid LaTeX documents, though it may fail in certain situations.
 To maximise parsing success, and unlike more specialised parsers (such as those of [KaTeX](https://katex.org/) and [MathJax](https://www.mathjax.org/) for mathematics), _i_-LaTeX uses a fairly high-level grammar, with mostly generic nodes.
 In our experience, this makes the parser more robust for parsing files that mainly contain content (which is what current transitionals are designed for), in contrast with files with a lot of macro definitions, low-level TeX syntax, etc.